rcalix1/quantumComputing/QuantumSimulations/README.md

 ## Hamiltonian Simulations

+* The Hamiltonian is basically the equation that governs how a quantum system evolves over time
 * Simulate a super conducter so it works at room temperature
 * Solar cells
 * Materials Science - simulate materials